georgos-g/SEO-Text-Helper/README.md

 2. Add the keywords by either pressing the "Enter" key or clicking the "Add keyword" button.

-3. The added keywords will be displayed below the input field.
+3. The added keywords will be displayed above the input field.

 4. Enter the SEO text in the textarea provided.
 The character count will update automatically.